The most desirable employee benefits

 A good working environment

-Nothing can take the place of a good working environment in the context of overall employee benefits, on a number of levels.
+Nothing can take the place of a good working environment in the context of overall employee benefits.
 There is so much research to show that our working environment affects our productivity, such as the colour scheme, plants, and so forth, so why wouldn’t you do your best to provide this?
 Research suggests that staff want to be proud to show visitors where they work too.

 Life insurance

 Another popular benefit for some people, especially those with families.
 For the employer, it’s relatively inexpensive per capita and easy to administer.
-In most cases, policies offer either a set amount or a percentage of the employee's salary, payable upon death.
+In most cases, policies offer either a set amount or a percentage of the employee's salary, payable upon death in a lump sum to their next of kin.
 As with most insurance policies, there are exclusions, such as suicide.

 Wellness packagesGym facilities